New Theatre Royal: Theatre Royal and New Theatre Royal

 From Shakespeare's time onward, theatre was subject to control and censorship partially out of its moral reputation and partially through recognition of its influence as the world's first form of mass communication.
 In the eighteenth century legislation insisted that drama could only be performed by theatres that had been granted a royal charter or licence (1737) making them 'patent' theatres.
 This dispensation entitled them to be known as "Theatre Royal" and display a royal insignia.
 This accounts for the fact that this is the most common name for 19th-century theatres across the UK.
 The original 'Portsmouth Theatre' was not patented when Dickens wrote Nicholas Nickleby but gained authorisation at some point thereafter.
-The patent and title passed to Rutley's theatre in 1856 probably because he reassured the local magistrates that his theatre would be unlike the several 'dubious' places of entertainment then in the city and designed for "middle class families".
+The patent and title passed to Rutley's theatre in 1856 probably because he reassured the local magistrates that his theatre would be unlike the several 'dubious' places of entertainment then in the city and designed for 'middle class families'.

 There is no clear evidence of when or why people began to refer to the theatre as 'New'.
 From 1856 to 1976 the theatre was officially the Theatre Royal.
 At some point the 'New' was informally added.
-Evidence from local newspapers held in the theatres archive at the Victoria and Albert Museum confirm that this was in use by the middle of the century and either began when Rutley's building replaced the one in the High Street or when the CJ Phipps building replaced Rutley's.
-The frontage of the theatre says both "Theatre Royal" and "New Theatre Royal" indicating that the name was in use by the time CJ Phipps was contracted to design the present building.
+Evidence from local newspapers held in the theatres archive at the Victoria and Albert Museum confirm that this was in use by the middle of the century and either began when Rutley's building replaced the one in the High Street or when the Phipps building replaced Rutley's.
+The frontage of the theatre says both "Theatre Royal" and "New Theatre Royal" indicating that the name was in use by the time Phipps was contracted to design the present building.
 Archived material indicates that each name was used on material such as programmes.

 The Theatre Royal officially became New Theatre Royal when the present trust was incorporated in 1976.